artemmmz/mp-events-hub/README.md

 The project aims to increase student involvement through a modern, unified digital ecosystem.

-## Purpose of This Microservice

-**mp-events-hub** handles retrieval and aggregation of TRON blockchain data, including:

-- TRX balance
-- bandwidth
-- energy

-These parameters are used within the student reward system integrated into the platform.
-Each student connects a TRON wallet, enabling secure, transparent accrual of participation rewards based on event attendance and activity.

 ## Technology Stack

 - **Python** — backend logic